 Third stimulus check: Here's what could delay or lower your payment

 The third stimulus check is already hitting some bank accounts, just days after President Joe Biden signed the American Rescue Act into law.
-But while some households will see the funds within the next few days, others may be in for a longer wait.
+But while some households will see the funds as early as this week, others may be in for a longer wait.

-About 85% of people will receive one of the $1,400 checks, Mr. Biden said on February 12.
-But it's likely that some of the issues that stymied delivery for some people in the previous two rounds could cause a repeat situation.
+About 85% of people will receive one of the $1,400 checks, Mr. Biden said on March 12.
+It's also likely that some of the issues that stymied delivery for some people in the previous two rounds of stimulus could cause a repeat situation the third time.
 For instance, some people who didn't have a bank account on file with the IRS during the previous two rounds of checks had to wait several weeks for debit cards or paper checks to reach their homes.

 "You don't need to do anything to get your stimulus check," a TurboTax spokesperson told CBS MoneyWatch in an email.
 "The IRS will determine eligibility based on your last tax return (either 2019 or 2020) and will likely send your payment to the bank account where your tax refund was deposited."